tommyettinger/jdkgdxds_interop/README.md

 The new [jdkgdxds](https://github.com/tommyettinger/jdkgdxds) library takes the JDK interfaces like `Map` and `List`, applies them to data structures closely derived from the libGDX ones, and then keeps going to extend the data structure coverage to things like insertion-ordered long-to-float maps and case-insensitive sets of CharSequence items.
-It does not have a way to serialize to JSON out of the box.
+It does not have a way to serialize to JSON out-of-the-box, though things that can serialize the JDK interfaces can at least write and read the all-Object types like `ObjectList`, `ObjectObjectMap` and `ObjectOrderedSet`.

 ## So what do we have here?
-Here's jdkgdxds-interop, for conversions both ways between jdkgdxds and libGDX data structures, and also to write the jdkgdxds data structures using libGDX's Json.
+Here's jdkgdxds_interop, for conversions both ways between jdkgdxds and libGDX data structures, and also to write the jdkgdxds data structures using libGDX's Json.
 This consists of just three classes, all in the `com.github.tommyettinger.ds.interop` package. `ConversionToGDX` has methods that take any class that implements one of the JDK or one of jdkgdxds' interfaces, like `Collection` or `PrimitiveCollection.OfLong`, and converts it to a narrower